How to Start an S Corp in Florida

 Florida Sales and Use Tax

 Florida has a state sales tax rate of 6%.
-In addition to this, many Florida counties have a county tax, known as a Discretionary Sales Surtax.
-This is a sales tax in addition to the state tax rate.
+Many Florida counties also levy a county tax known as a discretionary sales surtax — a sales tax in addition to the state tax rate.
 If your business sells taxable goods or services, you must register as a sales and use tax dealer with the Florida Department of Revenue.

-Taxes can be paid online, and your filing frequency is based on how much you collect in annual taxes.
-Visit the Florida Department of Revenue’s website for more information.
+You can pay this tax online, and your filing frequency will depend on how much you collect in annual sales taxes.
+Visit the Florida Department of Revenue website for more information.

 Additional State Taxes

-Florida’s Department of Revenue oversees the collection of various taxes that businesses may have to pay depending on their location, industry, and number of employees.
+The Florida Department of Revenue also oversees the collection of various state-specific taxes your business may have to pay, depending on its location, industry, and number of employees.
+Here are a few examples of these additional taxes:

-To learn more, check out Florida’s Department of Revenue website.
-Their Florida business tax application tool and tax education platform will help you determine which taxes your business will need to pay each year.
+To learn more, visit the Florida Department of Revenue website.
+This site’s Florida Business Tax Application tool and tax guides and tutorials will help you determine which taxes your business must pay each year.

 Florida Local Taxes

-The local laws and ordinances in Miami may be different from those in Tampa.
-Regardless of where you live in Florida, we recommend you check with your local jurisdiction and ensure that your business obtains all local permits and follows local regulations.
+The local laws and ordinances in Miami may differ from those in Tampa.
+Regardless of where you live in Florida, we recommend you check with your local jurisdiction to ensure your business obtains all required local permits and follows local regulations.

 No. The default taxes for an LLC and taxes for an S corp are not the same.